cnti-testcatalog/testsuite/INSTALL.md

   ```
   cd cnfs/ && git clone https://github.com/cncf/cnf-testbed.git
   ```
-  * #### (Optional: Create a K8s cluster if you don't already have one) Clone the K8s-infra repo
+  * #### (Optional: Create a K8s cluster if you don't already have one)

+  * follow the [kind install](KIND-INSTALL.md) instructions to setup a cluster in kind

-  * Follow the [prerequisites](https://github.com/cncf/cnf-testbed/tree/master/tools#pre-requisites) for [deploying a K8s cluster](https://github.com/cncf/cnf-testbed/tree/master/tools#deploying-a-kubernetes-cluster-using-the-makefile--ci-tools)  for a Packet host.
+  * Clone the K8s-infra repo then Follow the [prerequisites](https://github.com/cncf/cnf-testbed/tree/master/tools#pre-requisites) for [deploying a K8s cluster](https://github.com/cncf/cnf-testbed/tree/master/tools#deploying-a-kubernetes-cluster-using-the-makefile--ci-tools)  for a Packet host.

   *Or*
   * If you already have IP addresses for your provider, and you want to manually install a K8s cluster, you can use k8s-infra to do this.
   ```